 GROW acknowledges that a key success factor will be the ability to operate within a portfolio of interventions that maximizes beneficiary diversity and inclusion.
 GROW takes into consideration the following key considerations when defining its “target beneficiaries”

 GROW defines its target beneficiaries in a way that encompasses women and girls, who can realistically be impacted by GROW’s interventions, and that captures the complex nature of economic empowerment and prosperity, including increased income and improved agency (enhanced voice, choice and decision-making) in both economic and social spheres.

 The Project will focus specifically on olive by-products, sheep and goat dairy, and agro-food processing value chains, where significant potential exists to empower women, including female youth, to move beyond their essential, but largely unrecognized roles, ultimately contributing to their increased agency in both economic and social spheres

 GROW targets beneficiaries working in goat and sheep dairy, agri-food processing and olive by-products value chains, or have new business idea related to these value chain and in the renewable energy sector.

 GROW targets female youth (18-29 years old) and women (30 years and older).

-GROW’s beneficiary selection process will undergo an entrepreneurship selection criteria, and weighted scoring will be based on the different classification of the type of business (new and existing), assessing the available capital investment, business ownership and sex of owners, technical production skills available, availability of business and financial plans, employment capacity, marketing coverage and methods, packaging, sales, environmental plans, willingness to access business financing, and availability of support from other (non-financial) institutions.
+GROW’s beneficiary selection process will undergo an entrepreneurship selection criteria, and weighting will be scored based on the different classification of the type of business (new and existing), assessing the available capital investment, business ownership and sex of owners, technical production skills available, availability of business and financial plans, employment capacity, marketing coverage and methods, packaging, sales, environmental plans, willingness to access business financing, and availability of support from other (Non-financial) institutions.